Earthquakes on May 1, 2026

 14.2 km---✓ ReviewedUSGS →

-On May 1, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 4 km SSW of Indios, Puerto Rico at 18:37 UTC.
+The USGS recorded this magnitude 2.2 earthquake 4 km SSW of Indios, Puerto Rico at 18:37 UTC on May 1, 2026.
 Coming 13 hours after a magnitude 3.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 This was a shallow crustal earthquake, focused at 14.2 km depth.
 Coordinates: 17.959°, -66.831°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01